KristianiEJPK/revolve2-1/README.md

 **Code belonging to a Master Thesis:** <br />

-  "Towards Biologically Plausible Representations in the Evolution of Artificial Creatures"<br />
+  "Towards Biologically Plausible Encodings in the Evolution of Artificial Creatures"<br />

 The dataset covers the morphological measures and fitness of Random Search and Evolution Experiments.
 The experiments are repeated for three encodings: <br />